ketkeearyamane/build-tool-examples/README.md

 > - Download and install IntelliJ IDEA on your machine.
 If you don't prefer IntelliJ, you can install any other IDE of your choice.

 ## Setting up a basic Gradle project
-If you know how to create a basic Gradle project, you can skip forward to [Greeting plugin development](#creating-a-greeting-plugin).
+If you know how to create a basic Gradle project, you can skip forward to [Creating the Greeting Plugin](#creating-a-greeting-plugin).
 Once you install all the prerequisites, follow the steps listed below to create and build a basic Gradle project:

 1. Open IntelliJ IDEA and create a new project with preset values as shown below: